Can Aluminum Rust?

 • Has good strength

-However, just like a coin has two sides, aluminum comes with its share of pros and cons.
-And one of the cons is that it is prone to corrosion.
+However, just like a coin has two sides, aluminum has its share of pros and cons.
+One of the cons is that it is prone to corrosion.
 In the narrowest definition of rust, corrosion is interchangeably used with rust.
 Therefore, that technically means aluminum can rust.

 Aluminum oxide appears as a powdery white or dull gray coating.
 As oxidation occurs, it hardens and creates a protective layer over the newly exposed areas of corroded aluminum.